mpoletiek/quai-nft-dapp2/README.md

 We need to tell the dApp where our contract resides.

-Edit `src/app/page.tsx` and set the contract address to your contract address from above.
+Edit `src/app/page.tsx` and set the contract address to your contract address from above by editing the `contractAddress` variable on line 28.

 ```
 const { web3Provider, account } = useContext(StateContext);